 YOU’RE going to be the one carrying this backpack so you need to make sure it’s perfect for YOU.

-If it’s in the same condition you purchased it and the receipt is in date I’m sure any store would be happy to help you choose something more suitable.
+If it’s in the same condition you purchased it and the receipt is in date, most retailers would be happy to help you choose something more suitable.

-Like I said earlier I’m no backpack expert, this is simply a post sharing my experience in a hope it may point you in the right direction, if like me you’re a newbie traveller.
+Like I said earlier, I’m no backpack expert.
+This is simply a post sharing my experience in a hope it may point you in the right direction if you’re a newbie traveller.

-Were you like me and didn’t know where to begin with choosing the right bag for you?
-Or perhaps you’ve been backpacking for years and you’re a total expert – I’d love to hear your thoughts – so leave us a comment below 🙂
+Do you need help to choose the right backpack for you?
+Or if you’ve been backpacking for years and you’re a total expert – I’d love to hear your thoughts – so leave us a comment below.